How to Sleep When Stressed and Anxious

 • Sleep Loss and Stress-Related Breathing Issues: Chronic sleep deprivation can worsen nighttime breathing patterns.
 People often ask, can stress cause sleep apnea, especially when stress-induced tension leads to shallow breathing or frequent waking, preventing restorative sleep.

-How to Know if It’s Anxiety or a Sleep Problem
+How to Know if it’s Anxiety or a Sleep Problem

 5 Easy Ways to Sleep Better When You Have Anxiety